Gholamrezadar/scientific-qa-rag/README.md

 ### Bad Wikipedia Search

+From my experiments I found out that the main culprit was the bad wikipedia search api!

-Sometimes the generated keyword is very good but can't be found on wikipedia.
+Sometimes the generated keyword was very good but couldn't be found on wikipedia.

 ```text
 Question: What is a ""coffee ring"" in physics?